Supported web browsers and troubleshooting browser-related issues

 Supported web browsers

-For the best results, we recommend using the Google Chrome web browser when accessing SupportAbility.
+For the best results, we recommend using the Google Chrome web browser when accessing the SupportAbility Web App.
 Download Google Chrome

 If Staff Members are accessing SupportAbility from a web browser that does not meet these minimum requirements, they will see a warning message on their Dashboard to this effect: